Art History, Theory, and Criticism: Art History MA Programs, BA & BFA

 Alivé Piliado (MA 2023)

-Alivé Piliado (MA 2023) is a Mexican art historian with a dual master's degree in Arts Administration and Policy and Modern and Contemporary Art History, Theory, and Criticism.
+Alivé Piliado (MA 2023) is a Mexican art historian with a dual master's degree in Arts Administration and Policy and Modern and Contemporary Art History.
 Before arriving in Chicago, Alivé served as a curator at the National Museum of Art (MUNAL) and the National Museum of San Carlos, both in Mexico City.
 She is interested in providing research and exhibition spaces for Latin American women artists and championing the importance of Mexican art in the history of global modern art.
 Alivé advocates for inclusive discourses and promotes diversity both within arts organizations and in terms of audiences and community outreach.

 A picture of the modern wing of the Art Institute of Chicago.